 For natural gas, it may be prudent to consider data for flared gas separately, as this portion of production is disposed of by burning it at point of extraction and does not contribute to revenue figures.
-The recommendations provided in Table 9 are based on those used by OPEC to report oil and gas production and value data23.
+The recommendations provided in Table 9 are based on those used by OPEC to report oil and gas production and value data.

-Where required, the value of production can be calculated by using an international price bench mark; the Spot Crude Average of U.K. Brent, Dubai and West Texas Intermediate is the recommended price.
-There are varying international benchmark for Natural Gas.
-The two most commonly used benchmarks are 'Russian in Germany' for natural gas (piped) and Indonesian in Japan (LNG.)
-Monthly prices for both oil and gas are available at IMF's Commodity price website24.
+The value of production can be calculated by using an international price bench mark; the Spot Crude Average of U.K. Brent, Dubai and West Texas Intermediate is the recommended price.
+Unlike crude oil, there are varying international benchmark for Natural Gas.
+The two most commonly used benchmarks are 'Russian in Germany' for natural gas (piped) and Indonesian in Japan (LNG).

+Monthly prices for both oil and gas are available at IMF's Commodity price website.